softcite/software-mentions/doc/usage_scenario_and_requirements.md

 }
 ```

-The service must ensure that none of the returned software entity is actually mentioned in the PDF.
+The service must ensure that none of the returned software entity is actually mentioned in the document.

 ### Provide for a given person, all the software entities he has authored